harness-training-dept/kubernetes-deployments/K8s Lab 1.md

 **Steps:**

-1. Point your Chrome web browser to <a href="https://app.harness.io" _target="blank">Harness App Login</a> with the login credentials provided on the student lab handout.
+1. Point your Chrome web browser to <a href="https://app.harness.io" target="_blank">Harness App Login</a> with the login credentials provided on the student lab handout.

 2. Navigate to the yaml download by following this path: Setup -> Harness Delegates -> Download Delegate -> Kubernetes Yaml.
 Fill out the form to give your delegate a name.
 This is how it will be listed in the Harness GUI, so please be sure to include your name / student number so you can easily identify it.
 Leave the profile line blank.